fqqlsun/LEAF_production/docs/user_manual.md

 ## 5. Check the Results using PCI or QGIS

-Once you downloaded your product files to your local drive, you check the results by using either PCI focus or QGIS.
+Once you downloaded the product files to your local drive, you can check the results using either PCI focus or QGIS.